supercollider-quarks/redUniverse/readme.txt

 //--

-090510 - added RedLSystem and RedLTurtle classes
+090514 - growth example and asPoint added to RedVector 090510 - added RedLSystem and RedLTurtle classes
 	updated example 070-lsystem.scd
 	edited links in all helpfiles and in the overview